cytrus-re/wikipediajs/README.md

     .catch((error) => console.log(error))
   ```

-* search for an article in different language
+* Search for an article in a different language:

   ```js
   wiki.search('Veulta a san juan', 'es')